01 of 06

-Take the disc and lightly press dominant your hand flat on top of it.
+Take the disc and lightly press one hand flat on top of it.

-Take hold of the left edge of the disc with your other hand and quickly lift the disc and flip it over so the bottom edge rests on your right wrist, and the rest flops over your hand, which is now palm up.Continue to 5 of 6 below.
+Take hold of the edge of the disc with your other hand and quickly lift the disc and flip it over so the bottom edge rests on your right wrist, and the rest flops over your hand, which is now palm-up.Continue to 5 of 6 below.

 05 of 06